Fewer assignments after strong years

 Explanation for the decline

 There are several factors that explain this development.
 Government organizations are tightening their hiring policies and taking a more critical look at their external hiring.
 Budget constraints also play a role.
 Some projects are starting later or being temporarily postponed.
+However, this does not mean that the need for expertise is disappearing.
+On the contrary, many programs within the central government remain dependent on specialized knowledge in the fields of IT, organization, and policy.

 As a result, the challenge is shifting from volume to targeted deployment.
 It is less about the number of assignments and more about finding exactly the right expertise.